kperryr/TorchTaskManagement/README.md

 ![image](./assets/TorchTask.PNG)

+# Updates

+Check out the `dev` branch for the latest updates and ongoing development.

 ## Overview

 This is a full-stack CRUD task manager built with React + TypeScript, Node.js + Express + GraphQL, and a PostgreSQL database.